 Running gives me most of the things I was looking for in heroin.

 Another quick hit of science.
 There’s this stuff called BDNF (brain-derived neurotrophic factor) that stimulates the growth of new neural connections and brain cells.
 It’s basically brain fertiliser.
 In early recovery people have a deficit of this stuff, which can result in urges to find new highs through risky behaviours or relapse.
 Aerobic exercise bumps up BDNF levels and plugs that deficit, facilitating a neural makeover conducive to recovery.

 Running has given me a newfound respect for myself and my health that has spilled over into other areas of my life.
 I have completely overhauled my diet.
 These changes could be summarised as follows:

 Heroin–> Chamomile tea

 Actually, to say I picked up running in recovery is not entirely accurate.
 I sometimes used to run when I was using.
 But these were normally short bursts of pace to elude supermarket security guards or to reduce travelling time to score.
 Interval training like this is good, but it’s not optimal for inducing a runner’s high.
 Steady, moderate intensity is most likely to give you that.
-In fact any form of cardio can get you there, like rowing or swimming etc.
+In fact any form of cardio can get you there, such as cycling, rowing, swimming etc.

 Other factors that help bring it on include music you love, regular training and pleasant surroundings.